RADEF - Radiation Effects Facility

 The RADEF facility is located in the Accelerator Laboratory at the University of Jyväskylä, Finland (JYFL).
 The facility includes two beam lines in the same cave, dedicated to proton- and heavy-ion irradiation studies of semiconductor materials and devices.

+RADEF operates two different beam lines.
 The main line consists of a vacuum chamber, which includes a remote-controlled component movement apparatus, and ion beam diagnostic equipment for real-time analysis of beam quality and intensity.
-This beam line allows for low-energy (usually up to 6 MeV) proton irradiation in vacuum, and heavy-ion (from nitrogen to xenon) irradiation both in air and in vacuum.
+This beam line allows for low-energy (usually up to 6 MeV) proton irradiation in vacuum, and heavy-ion irradiation both in air and in vacuum.

 The secondary line is dedicated to higher-energy (>6 MeV) proton irradiation in air.
 This line is also fitted with beam diagnostic equipment.
 Unlike the main beam line's, the proton line's component movement apparatus is not remote-controlled and the user has to operate it by hand.

 RADEF can supply equipment such as power supplies and oscilloscopes to fit its customer's needs.
-Readily available devices are listed here; please do not hesitate to make enquiries if you have a need for other specific equipment.
+Readily available devices are listed on this page; please do not hesitate to make enquiries if you have a need for other specific equipment.